About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 "Natural Shoulder" and "Rollino Collar"

-Our suits feature a shoulder line that is naturally soft, achieved by not using shoulder pads and relying solely on the canvas.
-The shoulder is not too sloped, allowing for a perfect balance between a light feel and a sharp appearance.
-Notably, shoulder pads can feel surprisingly hot, especially in warm weather.
-By using just canvas, the suit is not only lighter but also has excellent breathability, keeping you cool.
+Our suits feature a natural and soft shoulder line, created without shoulder pads and shaped mainly with canvas.
+The shoulder line is not overly sloped, giving the suit a good balance between a light feel and a sharp appearance.
+Shoulder pads can also feel warmer than expected, especially in warmer seasons.
+By using canvas instead, the suit feels lighter and offers better breathability, making it more comfortable to wear.

-Please also take note of the remarkable "roll" in the upper collar.
-The collar rises powerfully from the natural shoulder line and fits snugly around the neck.
-This not only adds an aesthetic appeal but also ensures an exceptional fit from the neck to the shoulders.
-This is achieved through a tailoring technique known as the "Rollino" collar.
-Though it sounds somewhat alarming, in tailoring parlance, the term "killing" refers to using an iron to manipulate the fabric.
-The Rollino collar is not made from fabric that is pre-cut to the curved shape of the upper collar, but instead, is made by shaping a straight piece of fabric into a curved upper collar using an iron.
-This results in a three-dimensional collar with excellent recovery properties, significantly enhancing the fit.
+Please also take a look at the beautiful roll of the upper collar.
+The collar rises naturally from the shoulder line and sits closely around the neck.
+This not only gives the jacket an elegant appearance, but also improves the fit from the neck to the shoulders.
+This is achieved through a tailoring technique known as the Rollino collar.
+In Japanese tailoring, the literal expression for this kind of ironwork can sound a little unusual, but it simply refers to carefully shaping the fabric with an iron.
+The Rollino collar is not made by simply cutting the fabric into a curved shape.
+Instead, a straight piece of fabric is shaped into a curved collar through careful ironwork.
+This creates a three-dimensional collar with excellent recovery, helping the jacket sit beautifully around the neck.

 Sleeve Attachment and Armholes

-Regarding the attachment of the sleeves, we opt for a softer and thinner canvas at the sleeve head (the highest part where the sleeve is attached) to ensure a smooth transition from the natural shoulder line, allowing the sleeves to fall naturally.
-This is a subtle attention to detail aimed at achieving a comfortable fit and a light appearance.
+For the sleeve attachment, we use a softer and thinner canvas at the sleeve head, which is the highest point where the sleeve is attached.
+This helps the sleeve flow naturally from the soft shoulder line.
+It is a subtle detail, but it contributes to a comfortable fit and a light, elegant appearance.

 Waist Pockets that Gently Follow the Curve of the Waist